urosselet/flexmain/Readme.md

 Download or clone an engine template

-Create an application for engine template
+Create an application for the engine template

 Import data to Prediction Application